 It is directly connected to our Learning Management System (LMS) Blackboard.
 This connection makes the distribution of content easily available across multiple courses.
-To get started, please see Panopto Configuration in Blackboard (How-to) or request additional help by submitting a Multimedia Production Consultation request via our IT service portal.
+To get started, please see Configuring Panopto for a Course (How-to) or request additional help by submitting a Multimedia Production Consultation request via our IT service portal.

 WordPress is the platform that is used for our faculty publishing environment.
 The faculty publishing environment provides faculty members with a website that can be used to publish and share research interests, or information on special projects.

 To get started with a new site, please submit a request for a Faculty WordPress New Site Consultation via our IT service portal.
 If you would like to request help with an existing site, please submit a request for Faculty WordPress Site Assistance.
 Additionally, there's a curated list of WordPress resouces available at WordPress Training Resources.

 This tool allows you to send quick, simple messages to any device—for free – without revealing personal mobile numbers for your class, group, or just a single person.
 It also offers the availability to schedule reminders ahead of time and have them send automatically.
 Additionally, you can attach files and photos, and receive read receipts.
 As a part of the service, you can also include information that lets students know the best times to reach you.

 To learn more about Remind and why you might want to use it in your classroom, visit https://www.remind.com/higher-education.
 For a further discussion of texting your students, see this article from insidehighered.com.